flawlesstech/squadgoals/cash/README.md

 All participants are expected to adhere to the Code of Conduct.
 Flawless is a safe space.
 Violators will be escorted out of the conference by Security and blackballed.

-Select scholarship and volunteer opportunities are available to pre-screened men, especially students and Junior level men.
+Select scholarship and volunteer opportunities are available to pre-screened men, especially students and new grad/Junior level men.

 Men from the following organizations will have a special deal: